-4. Training & Induction
+4. Training and Induction

 4.1 When new staff join our school they will be informed of the safeguarding arrangements in place.
-They will be given a copy of our school's safeguarding policy along with the staff code of conduct, Part one and/or Annex A of 'Keeping Children Safe in Education' and told who our Designated Safeguarding Lead (DSL) and Deputy DSLs are.
+They will be given a copy of this safeguarding policy along with the staff code of conduct, Part one and Annex B of Keeping Children Safe in Education and told who our Designated Safeguarding Lead (DSL) and Deputy DSLs are.
 They will also receive a copy of the behaviour policy and the school's response to children who are absent from education - this information is included in section 6 of this policy.
 All staff are expected to read these key documents.
 They will also be provided with information about how to record and report safeguarding concerns.

 All new staff will be given access to our electronic safeguarding reporting system, CPOMS, within one week of starting.
 The DSL will ensure all staff are able to access the system and understand how to record a concern.
 The DSL will be available to support with recording a concern at all times and especially until new staff feel confident in using the system.
-In the interim paper versions of reporting a safeguarding concern form should be used and handed directly to the DSL or deputy DSL in their absence.
+In the interim, a paper form should be used to report a safeguarding concern and handed directly to the DSL or deputy DSL in their absence.
 Training on how to use CPOMS will be carried out as part of induction of all new staff.
-Agency staff will be required to report concerns on the pink safeguarding concerns form, attached in the appendices.
+Agency staff will be required to report concerns on the safeguarding concerns form, attached in the appendices.
 Long term agency staff will be supplied with a CPOMS log in.

-4.2 Every new member of staff or volunteer will receive safeguarding training during their induction period within one week of joining the school and usually on or before their first day working with children on site.
+4.2 Every new member of staff or volunteer will receive safeguarding training during their induction period within two weeks of joining the school, in addition to first day safeguarding induction.
 This programme will include information relating to signs and symptoms of abuse, how to manage a disclosure from a child (including reassuring victims that they are being taken seriously and that they will be supported and kept safe), how to record, the processes for referral to Children's Services and the statutory assessments under Section 17 and Section 47 as well as the remit of the role of the Designated Safeguarding Lead (DSL).
 The training will also include information about whistleblowing in respect of concerns about another adult's behaviour and suitability to work with children.
 Staff will also receive online safety training, including understanding the expectations, applicable roles, and responsibilities in relation to filtering and monitoring as this is part of the overarching safeguarding approach of our school.

-4.3 In addition to the safeguarding induction, we will ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part one of 'Keeping Children Safe in Education'.
+4.3 In addition to the safeguarding induction, we will ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part one of Keeping Children Safe in Education.
 In order to achieve this, we will ensure that:

-- 1. All members of staff will undertake appropriate safeguarding training on an annual basis and we will evaluate the impact of this training; - 2.
-All staff members receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively; - 3.
-Additional training will be linked to contextual safeguarding and local issues presented and will be through the national college and national online safety platforms. - 4.
-All training is recorded on the training log and revisited in monthly quizzes to ensure it is fresh in people's minds to keep them vigilant.
+- all members of staff will undertake appropriate safeguarding training on an annual basis and we will evaluate the impact of this training; - all staff members receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively; - Additional training will be linked to contextual safeguarding and local issues presented and will be through The National College and National Online Safety platforms; - All training is recorded on the training log and revisited in monthly quizzes to ensure it is fresh in people's minds to keep them vigilant.